 This door!
 I spent more time stripping the layers of paint away than I did apply a chippy paint technique.
 That was the easy part!
-I used 4 products that rendered a beautiful finish for years to come on this vintage door, and I know that my client will be thrilled that I preserved her Grandmothers’s door and now has a beautiful piece of her memory.
-And I have a little bonus rusty finish for you too.
+I used 4 products that rendered a beautiful finish on this antique door for years to come, and I know that my client will be thrilled that I preserved her Grandmother’s door and now has a beautiful piece of her memory.
+And I have a little bonus rusty finish for you, too, with this DIY project.
 Let’s get started.

 This post contains a few affiliate links to help you find the products I use.
-You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
+You are not charged extra to use any links, but I will use any income for more fun projects!
 To see my full disclaimer, click here.Everything is DO-able!
 Even a chippy paint technique on your next furniture makeover.
 Click To Tweet

 Easy Chippy Paint Technique – Before & After

 - Angle Paint Brush

 Preparing The Door For A Chippy Paint Finish